joinquit3110/KhaBoom/content/circles/content.md

 ::: column.grow

-For as long as humans have existed, we have looked to the sky and tried to explain life on Earth using the motion of stars, planets and the moon.
+For as long as humans have been on earth, we have looked up to the sky and tried to determine life on earth by how well the stars, planets, and moon move.

-Ancient Greek astronomers were the first to discover that all celestial objects move on regular paths, called __orbits__.
-They believed that these orbits are always circular.
-After all, circles are the “most perfect” of all shapes: symmetric in every direction, and thus a fitting choice for the underlying order of our universe.
+The ancient Greeks were first to discover that every star and every planet is in regular motion, or __orbits__.
+They presume that these orbits are always circular.
+A circle is the "most perfect" figure of all: evenly balanced in all directions, and thus a suitable choice for our universe's underlying order.

 ::: column(width=320)